-We also took care to gather data on factors that subjects knew well but were not subject to their control.
-For example, parents' occupation and religion are beyond the control of subjects and so are exogenous.
-Variables chosen by subjects, such as employment and religion, may be influenced by the same attitudes we seek to measure.
-Including responses which reflect these choices would introduce endogeneity bias, which biases parameter estimates downwards.
+We also took care to gather data on factors that subjects knew well but were beyond their control.
+For example, parents' occupation and religion are beyond the control of subjects and so are exogenous, to the extent that students' recall is accurate.
+Subjects' employment status and religion may be influenced by the same attitudes we seek to measure.
+Including responses which reflect these choices would introduce endogeneity bias, which would bias parameter estimates downwards.
 Such variables are therefore excluded from these regressions.